-Making homemade ice cream isn’t as tough as many people think.
-Even so, it is going to take some effort to get things to turn out perfectly.
+Making homemade ice cream isn’t as tough as many people think, but it does take some effort to get it to turn out perfectly.

-If you recently tried to make homemade ice cream, then you might be a bit let down if it turned out gritty.
-Why would your ice cream have a gritty consistency?
+If you recently tried to make homemade ice cream, you might be a bit let down if it turned out gritty, as it’s not quite the consistency you were going for.

 1 – You Didn’t Follow the Recipe Properly

 The most likely reason why your ice cream turned out gritty is that you made a mistake.
 It’s likely that you didn’t follow the recipe to a tee.

 Adding too many or too few ingredients will cause things to turn out wrong.
 The ice cream might be grainy because the sugar wasn’t able to dissolve completely before you froze it.

 Be careful to follow the recipe exactly the next time that you attempt to make homemade ice cream.
 The recipe is designed in such a way to produce consistent results.

 Straying from the recipe will cause things to turn out different than expected.
 This could very well be the cause of the grittiness.